 The Lesson Titles and Focus

-- Welcome to Eating Smart • Being Active (overview of lesson series; relationship building between educator and participants)
+- Welcome to Eating Smart • Being Active (overview of lesson series, developing a rapport with participants, and knife skills)

 - Get Moving! (physical activity is part of a healthy lifestyle)